How to present your property for sale and make thousands

 Inside, clean the place top to bottom.
 Do the dishes.
 Pack away tools, toys and any other odds and ends you might normally like to have at arm’s reach.
 Spend the money to get any obvious stains removed from the carpet.
 Wash the blinds or curtains, scrub the shower and toilet like you’ve never scrubbed it before.
 And please, put the toilet seat down, people really do notice.
 If that sounds too big a job, consider hiring a professional cleaner, it will be worth it.

-A note on renovations: Unless you’re going to get at least a $1 return on every $1 spent, don’t bother with major works.
-Don’t renovate the kitchen or bathroom, it won’t dramatically impact market appeal.
+A note on renovations: Unless you’re going to get at least a $1.50 return on every $1 spent, don’t bother with major works.
+Don’t renovate the kitchen or bathroom, it may not dramatically impact market appeal.
 Clean, neat, and tidy.
 That’s what we’re aiming for.

 Look good, smell good